muppetjones/rym-py/rym-cx/docs/design/data-oriented-design.md

 environments -- of course I prefer my supercilious pattern, and poetry and pdm let me prefer it more easily).
 I like pdm/hatch, but uv is a little easier to manage, especially with workspaces.
 However, it's not a high priority.

+I _really_ want to use python 3.11 features, but I really do _not_ want to mess with the CI/CD to support different versions across the library.